 A small snack bar is available on the boats.
 The day of our visit, the town of Glenridding was full of tourists and construction so we waited to eat lunch until we returned to Pooley Bridge.
 The views at Glenridding are beautiful, but it might not be worth getting off the boat unless you have good weather or specific plans.
 We had afternoon tea at Granny Dowbekins in Pooley Bridge.
 It was a perfect break from our gloomy day in the Lake District, England.

-Derwent Water, Lake District, England
+Derwent Water, Lake District National Park

 After tea, we drove over to Keswick on Derwent Water.
 Again, we found lots of tourists, so we parked outside of town and took a walk around the lake.
 While planning our road trip in the UK, I had read that this is frequently named as one of the most scenic lakes in the Lake District, England.
 It certainly is a beautiful place to visit.
 It was simple to find a trail to walk along the lake shore.
 We enjoyed the views until we got chilly and decided to head back to our hotel.

 During our time in the Lake District, England, we stayed at the Roundthorn Country House in Penrith.
 It has easy access to the M6 in a country setting, and a yummy breakfast is served every morning.
+We could have spent several more days in the Lake District National Park exploring Lake Windermere and the Beatrix Potter attractions nearby.

 Our final full day on our UK road trip route was spent driving from the Lake District through the Cotswolds’.
 We spent the afternoon at Bourton-on-the-Water and followed it up with an evening in Chipping Campden.
 In Chipping Campden, we strolled around town past the historic Market Hall and down to the grounds of the St James’ church.
 Our family room at The Noel Arms Hotel even had a bunk bed for the kids.
 It was a nice way to end our trip to England.